-SUPPLY CHAIN DUE DILIGENCE POLICY
+SUPPLY CHAIN DUE DILIGENCE

-United Precious Metal Refining, Inc. ("UPMR") has always been committed to ensuring that our supply chain is free of any gold, silver, platinum or palladium which was gathered for the support or benefit of armed conflict groups or involving serious abuses of human rights.
+United Precious Metal Refining, Inc. ("UPMR") has always been committed to ensuring that our supply chain is free of any metal which was gathered for the support or benefit of armed conflict groups or involving serious abuses of human rights.
 Further, abusive practices from public or private security forces or support to non- state armed groups will not be tolerated.

-As part of our supply chain due diligence, UPMR shall be watchful for and assess the severity of various risks as recommended in the OECD Guidance Annex II Model Supply Chain Policy.
+As part of our supply chain due diligence, UPMR shall be watchful for and assess the severity of various risks as recommended in the OECD Guidance Annex II Model Supply Chain Policy;